 Pilots conduct a pre-flight inspection and fuel up two hours before the flight.
 After the flight, they need another hour to do their post-flight routines on the plane.
 If there’s a fuel stop, this might take one hour.
 This leaves up to 10 hours to fly, which is the maximum permitted in 24 hours.
 This is sometimes referred to as the 24/10 rule.

 If a pilot goes over the max crew duty, they can get infractions on their record or even lose their license.
 If a client is running late and a crew is nearing their max crew duty, they may have to change the flight plans.
 For example, let’s say a round-trip is set to take 10 hours, and the client is running three hours late.
 This means the crew would exceed their max crew duty if they were to complete the flight, so a fresh crew would be needed.

-Having said that, there is something referred to as ‘Captain’s discretion’ allowing the Captain to extend the shift by up to three hours.
+Having said that, there is something referred to as ‘Captain’s discretion’ allowing the captain to extend the shift by up to three hours.
 Any more than that, and the aircraft would have to land.
-This decision rests with the Captain only – not the passengers, and not the airline or operator.
+This decision rests with the captain only – not the passengers, and not the airline or operator.

 Are some flights so long they require two crews?

 Some longer flights will require two separate crews, but this varies from one country to another.
-In the United States, pilots can fly up to 10 hours, or 11 hours if there’s a third crew member on board.
+In the United States, pilots can fly for up to 10 hours, or 11 hours if there’s a third crew member on board.